 Sparkling chai Christmas punch is the perfect beverage for your next holiday party.
 Chai and ginger ale are blended with fruit juices to make a light and refreshing non-alcoholic punch.

 This non-alcoholic Christmas punch will be a hit at your next holiday gathering.
 Chai tea and ginger ale are mixed with apple juice and cranberry juice to make a light and refreshing spiced punch that's perfect for the holidays.

 You'll love this Christmas punch recipe because it's made with just a handful of easy to find ingredients.
 Plus, it's low in calories!
 So repeat visits to the punch bowl won't leave you feeling guilty.

 This Christmas drink is light, refreshing, and crisp.
-And, it's perfect for family gatherings, brunch, or dinner parties.
+Perfect for family gatherings, brunch, New Year's Eve, and dinner parties.